NumEconCopenhagen/ConsumptionSavingNotebooks/DynamicProgramming/README.md

-## Mini-course in dynamic programming
+## Mini-course in Dynamic Programming

 **Requirements:** You are assumed to know basic Python programming.
 Else see [Introduction to Programming and Numerical Analysis](https://numeconcopenhagen.netlify.com/).